rya-sge/access-denied/_posts/2026-09-14-aztec-delayed-public-mutable-pause-privacy-delay.md

 isMath: false
 ---

 A token contract usually carries a small piece of public configuration that every transfer has to consult: a pause flag, a fee rate, an allowlist entry.

 On Ethereum this is a storage read and nothing more.

 On [Aztec](https://aztec.network/), the private half of a transfer is proved on the user's device against a block that has already been mined, so the function never sees the chain's present state and cannot know whether the flag flipped since.

-Aztec.nr offers two ways around this, and neither is free: enqueue a public call that performs the check, which publishes the fact that the token was touched, or store the flag in a `DelayedPublicMutable`, which lets the private function read it but only because every write is postponed by a fixed delay.
+Aztec.nr offers two ways around this, and neither is free:

+- Enqueue a public call that performs the check, which publishes the fact that the token was touched;
+- Store the flag in a `DelayedPublicMutable`, which lets the private function read it but only because every write is postponed by a fixed delay.

 This article works through the second option with a generic private token and a pause flag as the running example.
 It explains why the delay is what makes the private read sound, what the delay costs the sender (a shorter window in which the transaction can be included, and a public expiration timestamp that shrinks the privacy set) and why the same delay that protects the read makes the mechanism a poor fit for an emergency pause.
 The reasoning is not specific to any one token design; it applies to any public value a private function needs to read.